 My other passion has been working as an economist.
 During my three decades with the Government of Canada, my work included conducting applied research into labor market issues and examining topics relating to competitiveness and innovation.
 Of special interest was understanding the interface between competitive global pressures and how leadership and management are practiced at the organization level.

-As one of the more prominent social media voices during the past five years on leadership and management, my website-blog Changing Winds now contains over 350 posts and dozens of e-books, white papers and resource materials on leadership, learning and customer service.
+As one of the more prominent social media voices during the past five years on leadership and management, my website-blog Changing Winds now contains almost 400 posts and dozens of e-books, white papers and resource materials on leadership, learning and customer service.

 In addition to a Master of Arts in economics from the University of New Brunswick, I also earned a Master of Arts in leadership and organizational learning from Royal Roads University.
 My Master’s thesis was on shared leadership and entitled A Leap of Faith.
 My passion for continuous learning and sharing with others extends to my fervent belief that leadership resides at all levels of organizations and communities.

-I’m an active member of Toastmasters International, holding the designation Advanced Communicator Silver.
+I’m a long-time member of Toastmasters International, holding the designation Advanced Communicator Silver.
 In my spare time, I enjoy playing jazz piano and reading books on business economics, political leadership and geo-politics, not to mention the occasional espionage thriller.
 An avid mountain biker, I like going for walks in the woods with my Labrador Retriever, Max, and in the winter snow shoeing.

-I’ve volunteered at a variety of music festivals, as a long-time blood donor worked as a volunteer with Canadian Blood Services.
+I’ve volunteered at a variety of music festivals, and as a long-time blood donor worked as a volunteer with Canadian Blood Services.

 Please take a moment to read my bio summary below.

 To share your thoughts and suggested topics for future posts, please email Jim

 Since January 2011, I’ve helped organizations by conducting research and developing strategies in the areas of social media (including writing e-bboks and white papers), small business succession planning, human capital development, knowledge transfer and inter-generational leadership.